axyl-os/axyl.org/README.md

 ## Features

 - **Modern Design**: Clean, responsive UI built with Next.js and Tailwind CSS
-- **Discord Authentication**: Secure login using Discord OAuth via better-auth
+- **Discord Authentication**: Secure login using Discord OAuth via Supabase Auth
 - **Documentation**: Comprehensive docs section for users
 - **Blog**: News and updates from the AxylOS team
 - **Community Focus**: Built to connect and support the AxylOS community